dockerpac/dr/README.md

 - Join new replicas to cluster

-Execute these commands on the DTR replica on Tigery :
+Execute these commands on the DTR replica on dc2 :

 ```shell
 DTR_DOCKERHUB=$(docker ps --filter "name=dtr-registry" --format "{{.Image}}" | cut -d"/" -f1)